Marco Marsan: Pepsi Blue

 To appeal to different sub-segments of their consumer base, Pepsi sought innovation based upon targeted cultural and flavor trends.
 This led to the creation of Pepsi Blue.

 Trident Layers Gum

 Cadbury Adams wanted to leverage their scientific expertise and breakthrough technologies to create much-needed news and sales growth in the gum and mints category through their powerhouse brands Trident and Dentyne.
 Using newly created layering technology, this concept became Trident Layers Gum.

 Capital One Spark Card

-The idea for the Capital One SPARK Business Card went way beyond a simple credit card.
-This winning concept was built to leverage Capital One’s economies of scale with data, presence in social media, and financial analytics to help Small Business with big business know-how, cash flow and a larger voice.
+The idea for the Capital One SPARK Business Card extended beyond a simple credit card.
+The concept was built to leverage Capital One’s economies of scale with data, presence in social media, and financial analytics to help Small Business with big business know-how, cash flow and a larger voice.

 Absolut 100

-Developed initially as Absolut Onx, this concept evolved into Absolut 100 and launched as an extraordinarily smooth vodka, with a stronger kick (higher ABV).
-This innovation showed off Absolut’s brand chops in create this unique paradox in the staid vodka category.
+Developed initially as Absolut Onx, this concept evolved into Absolut 100, a higher-ABV vodka.